• Menu

 Playing a fish, a joy on the Orvis Clearwater

 Downstream strikes were forgiving if you were rather heavy and connected with a bigger fish.
 The softness of the rod, cushions any sudden surprises like hooking a large trout that explodes into action.
-Playing a fish is a real joy, smaller fish still manage to put a bend on the rod, and you can really feel what’s going on during playing the fish.
+Playing a fish is a real joy, smaller fish still manage to put a bend on the rod.
+Also you can really feel what’s going on during playing the fish.
 One of my trips using the Clearwater was on the River Teviot and after several grayling I hooked a salmon.
 I was using two grayling nymphs on 3.6lb tippet and managed to steer a 6lb salmon to the net.
-Any sudden lunges the fish took were easily soaked up by the flexibility of the rod and the smooth reel I was using (an Orvis Mirage LT)
+Any sudden lunges the fish took were easily soaked up by the flexibility of the rod.

 grayling,flyfishing, flytying, fishing, flyfishingaddict, catchandrelease, flytyingjunkie, euronymphing, troutfishing, graylingfishing, flugfiske, czechnymphing, flyfishingjunkie,fliegenfischen,fluefiske, nymphfishing, nymphing, graylingcandy, flytyingaddict, troutcandy, pescamosca, frenchnymphing

-As the nymphs tack downstream bouncing along the river bed, you can actually feel this through the blank, every little tick, I’d recommend putting your index finger on the blank gently as they track downstream.
+As the nymphs tack downstream bouncing along the river bed, you can actually feel this through the blank, every little tick.
+As a result, I’d recommend putting your index finger on the blank gently as they track downstream.

 Conclusion SAGE ESN vs Orvis Clearwater rods